Arnaldo Otegi: Ruling of the European Court of Human Rights

 In November 2018, the European Court of Human Rights condemned Spain for breaching the defendants right to an impartial trial he did not have.
-As Arnaldo Otegi declared: "They lied, they fabricated a fake allegation, they incarcerated us, we served the term...
+This was the second time that the European Court of Human Rights ruled in favour of Arnaldo Otegi.
+As Otegi declared: "They lied, they fabricated a fake allegation, they incarcerated us, we served the term...
 We got incarcerated for designing a peaceful strategy.
 Now their big lie gets exposed.
 Our smile is broader, and Spain gets back the portrait of what it is, an antidemocratic state."

-The president of the Basque Autonomous Community Iñigo Urkullu declared that it is "about time to stop tampering with the judiciary in order to condition politics".
+The president of the Basque Autonomous Community Iñigo Urkullu declared that it was "about time to stop tampering with the judiciary in order to condition politics".
 The incumbent president of Catalonia Quim Torra considered that "Spanish Justice has been taken to task once again".
 The president of Navarre Uxue Barkos also declared that "Spanish Justice gets a setback yet again, for which certain circles should rethink their ways".
 The Spanish Minister of Justice Fernando Grande-Marlaska, whose job as a National Court judge was condemned by the European Court of Human Rights for not investigating torture, stated that the ruling did not question Spanish Justice, and that he respected it.
 Despite the sentence, Pablo Casado, leader of the main opposition party in Spain PP, stated all the same that Arnaldo Otegi "should apologize for what he did".

+Following the ruling of the European Court of Human Rights, in December 2020, the Supreme Court of Spain considered the ruling to be equivalent to absence of trial.
+It subsequently ordered a repetition of the trial, denying also Otegi and rest of defendants their eligibility for damages, since they had not be cleared.
+In January 2024, a final sentence by the Spanish Constitutional Court admitted Otegi's appeal and overturned the decision issued by the Supreme Court to repeat the process based on the principle non bis in idem, the right not to be subject to trial twice for the same cause.